mplanchard/pydecor/README.rst

 * **It's fast!**

-  The test suite for this library (328 tests of this writing) runs in about 0.88 seconds, on average.
+  The test suite for this library (328 tests as of this writing) runs in about 0.88 seconds, on average.
 That's hundreds of decorations, plus py.test spinup time, plus a bunch of complicated mocking.